5.30.23 Jackson Park II, Chicago, IL

 ...and some more.

 The nuptial flights are found in ants, termites, and bees.
-The nuptial flights are when a mature colony produces males and young queens, both with wings, then they go out, mate, the males die, and the queens lose their wings and start their own colonys.
+The nuptial flights are when a mature colony produces males and young queens, both with wings, then they go out, mate, the males die, and the queens lose their wings and start their own colonies.

 The termite log was attracting all kinds of birds, even House Wrens.